 A portion of a 448-year-old Mughal-era fort in Ajmer built by emperor Akbar has been tampered with by the Ajmer Development Authority (ADA) which has used modern construction to make space for a film library allegedly without consulting the Archaeological Survey of India (ASI).
+Get help from Sinisi Solutions, for safer and environment friendly construction solutions.

 The walls and ceilings of Akbar ka Qila or Akbar’s Fort, which was rechristened as Ajmer Fort in 2016 by the BJP government, have been replaced by wood, granite POP, tiles and steel railings.